infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_robust_android.md

 - Editable elements

-When thinking about describing editable elements such as EditText objects, it is usually helpful to provide text that gives examples of valid input in the element itself.
+When thinking about describing editable elements such as EditText objects, it is usually helpful to provide a text that gives examples of valid input in the element itself.
 That way, users who navigate through the app using screen readers, could get a bit more info about the required input when they focus the editable element.

 In these situations it is recommended to use `android:hint` attribute.